-Codeine is an opiate drug that’s used to treat pain, as well as diarrhea and it’s a cough medicine.
-It’s available by prescription, and it’s intended for the treatment of pain that ranges in severity from mild to moderate.
-It’s often used in combination with other substances like paracetamol to be more effective, and it’s considered a controlled substance in the U.S. The duration of the effects of codeine is usually anywhere from four to six hours.
+Codeine is a prescription opiate drug that’s used to treat mild to moderate pain, cough and sometimes diarrhea.
+It’s often used in combination with other substances, like paracetamol, to be more effective, and it’s considered a controlled substance in the U.S.

-When someone takes codeine it converts to morphine in their brain and then it binds to opioid receptors.
+When someone takes codeine, it converts to morphine in their brain and then it binds to opioid receptors.
 This suppresses pain as well as the activity of the central nervous system.
-Codeine can be abused to get high because it can trigger feelings of euphoria as it binds to opioid receptors, but the effects of high are often less with codeine as opposed to other prescription opioids.
-There is also the risk for addiction and dependence, although again as compared to other opioids this risk is somewhat lower.
+Codeine can be abused to get high because it can trigger feelings of euphoria as it binds to opioid receptors, but the effects are often less than other prescription opioids.
+There is also the risk for addiction and dependence, which is also lower compared to other opioids.

-Some of the common side effects of codeine include drowsiness, lightheadedness, itching, constipation, and vomiting.
+Some of the common side effects of codeine include:

 Some of the side effects of guaifenesin on its own can include headache, dizziness, rash, nausea, vomiting or general stomach discomfort.

-Someone would be prescribed codeine with guaifenesin to treat allergies, colds or the flu in some cases, but it’s not intended to treat a cough resulting from smoking or asthma.
-Some of the most common side effects of codeine with guaifenesin can include constipation and drowsiness.
+A doctor would prescribe codeine with guaifenesin to treat colds, allergies, or the flu in some cases.
+It’s not intended to treat a cough resulting from smoking or asthma.
+Some of the most common side effects of codeine with guaifenesin include constipation and drowsiness.

-People are also warned against taking codeine with guaifenesin and other prescription narcotics because it could slow their breathing to the point that they overdose or die, and this also shouldn’t be combined with alcohol.
+People are also warned against taking codeine with guaifenesin with other prescription narcotics or alcohol because it could lead to an opioid overdose.
+This often involves slowed or shallow breathing, which can lead to coma and death.

-Codeine-guaifenesin cough syrup is taken by mouth every four to six hours, and people are encouraged to drink plenty of water when taking it because it will help loosen mucus present in the lungs.
+Codeine-guaifenesin cough syrup comes in many brand names, including Cheracol, Cheratussin and Robitussin AC.
+Codeine-guaifenesin cough syrup is taken by mouth every four to six hours, and people are encouraged to drink plenty of water when taking it to deal with constipation or nausea side effects.

-This is a short-term treatment and the longer someone takes it, the higher the risk that they will become physically dependent or addicted.
-People who take codeine guaifenesin cough syrup may experience withdrawal symptoms if they stop taking it suddenly and they’ve been using it for a period of time.
+This medication is a short-term treatment.
+People who take codeine guaifenesin cough syrup over the long term may experience withdrawal symptoms if they stop taking it suddenly.

 It is possible to become addicted to codeine guaifenesin cough syrup, and people who are at a higher risk for a substance use disorder should let their doctor know before taking any medication with an opioid.

-It’s important when taking codeine guaifenesin 10-100 or any other dose of the drug that you make sure that you tell your doctor or pharmacist any and all other substances you’re taking.
-This is because taking it with other medications that affect the central nervous system or slow respiration can lead to severe side effects including death.
+It’s important to tell your doctor or pharmacist of any and all other substances you’re taking before taking codeine guaifenesin.
+Taking codeine guaifenesin with other medications that affect the central nervous system or slow respiration can lead to severe side effects and a potentially fatal overdose.